Eknathreddy09/airgapworkshop-tap/workshop/content/exercises/07-applive.md

 ##### HTTP Exchanges

-To navigate to the HTTP Requests page, select the HTTP Requests option from the Information Category drop-down.
-The HTTP Requests page provides information about HTTP request-response exchanges to the app.
+To navigate to the HTTP Exchanges page, select the HTTP Exchanges option from the Information Category drop-down.
+The HTTP Exchanges page provides information about HTTP request-response exchanges to the app.
 The graph visualizes the requests per second indicating the response status of all the requests.

 The page includes the following features: